mindreframer/vagrant-puppet-librarian/README.md

 Like this:

     `puppet apply -vv  --modulepath=$PUPPET_DIR/modules/ $PUPPET_DIR/manifests/main.pp`
 It also installs two scripts for you:
 - `runpuppet`
 - `runlibrarian`

 So, you don't have to `vagrant reload`, which restarts your VM.... (duh???)
+Just execute `runpuppet`, if you changed your code...
+If you updated the `Puppetfile`, execute `runlibrarian`.
+Simple.

 ## How to use